Project-MONAI/MONAI/docs/source/highlights.md

 pipelines.

 ### 1. Transforms support both Dictionary and Array format data
-1. The widely used computer vision packages (such as ``torchvision``) focus on spatially 2D array image processing.
+- The widely used computer vision packages (such as ``torchvision``) focus on spatially 2D array image processing.
 MONAI provides more domain-specific transformations for both spatially 2D and 3D and retains the flexible transformation "compose" feature.
-2. As medical image preprocessing often requires additional fine-grained system parameters, MONAI provides transforms for input data encapsulated in python dictionaries.
+- As medical image preprocessing often requires additional fine-grained system parameters, MONAI provides transforms for input data encapsulated in python dictionaries.
 Users can specify the keys corresponding to the expected data fields and system parameters to compose complex transformations.

+There are huge number of transforms in 6 categories: Crop & Pad, Intensity, IO, Post, Spatial and Utilities.
+For more details, please check: [all the transforms in MONAI](https://monai.readthedocs.io/en/latest/transforms.html).

 ### 2. Medical specific transforms
 MONAI aims at providing a rich set of popular medical image specific